Beyond Memorization: Extending Reasoning Depth with Recurrence, Memory and Test-Time Compute Scaling: Experiments

-We examine the impact of reasoning supervision on \gptneox and ARMT, along with their corresponding ACT-augmented variants.
-To this end, we replicate the O‐O training setup by incorporating mask tokens into the autoregressive models within a causal masking framework. \autoref{fig:step_supervision} shows that contrary to our expectations, the O‐O training objective alone does not yield performance improvements for either \gptneox or ARMT.
+\paragraph{Reasoning Supervision.} We examine the impact of reasoning supervision on \gptneox and ARMT, along with their corresponding ACT-augmented variants.
+We replicate the O‐O training setup that incorporates mask tokens into autoregressive models within a causal masking framework. \autoref{linegraphs}(c) shows that, contrary to our expectations, the O‐O training objective alone does not yield performance improvements for either \gptneox or ARMT.
 However, the integration of O‐O training with ACT results in superior performance, surpassing both the baseline and ACT-only variants.
+To reduce variance in O-O training, we employed a curriculum learning strategy: for each $k$, training was initialized from the checkpoint obtained at $k-1$.
+The final reported results correspond to the checkpoint achieving the highest depth-of-reasoning score.

 As a final step, we combined \gptneox and ARMT with a token‐by‐token CoT‐like next‐token prediction training.
-Under this regime, both models succeed at multi‐step prediction up to \(k=4\), with \gptneox slightly outperforming ARMT across each look‐ahead distance (Fig.\ref{fig:step_supervision}).
-These results suggest that, when explicit reasoning supervision is available, a chain-of-thought-inspired approach to training offers a particularly effective strategy for enabling multi-step reasoning.
+Under this regime, both models succeed at multi‐step prediction up to \(k=4\), with \gptneox slightly outperforming ARMT across each look‐ahead distance (\autoref{linegraphs}(c)).
+These results suggest that when explicit reasoning supervision is available, a chain-of-thought-inspired approach to training is particularly effective for enabling multi-step reasoning.
+In addition to the cellular automata experiments, in Appendix \ref{appx:grmul} we show the significance of our findings on group multiplication benchmark \citep{merrill2024illusion, peng2025rwkv7gooseexpressivedynamic}.
+The experimental results with group multiplication show that the required depth does not increase much for recurrent models, consistent with our main findings.